iridant/register_and_login/README.md

 - Add existing login session verification
 - Create auth service on frontend
 - Add access control to front-end
 - Partially fix access-control vulnerability introduced in [commit 3e3d445](https://github.com/iridant/register_and_login/commit/3e3d44563b4d6964f39d42eba219f6448c0b8231), users can still modify localStorage role to "admin" and always will be able to do so.
 I will sanity check the user's role as well within the backend.
 While the code will still be downloaded, a user will not be able to see pages/components they are not supposed to regardless of them being populated with data or not.
-These changes may be reverted in the longrun in favor of lowering the amount of API calls made to the backend (1/2 calls to API, and 1/2 database reads per access of a "protected" route.
+These changes may be reverted in the longrun in favor of lowering the amount of API calls made to the backend (1 call to API, and 1 database read per access of a "protected" route.

 ## Cloning and Running: